jrschupak/project-one/README.md

 When the player clicks the start button it will place and image(picture) of the player on the board, places x amount of zombies(zombie pictures) on the board.
 Calls the function that makes the zombies randomly move around the board.
 BONUS, switch the player button with a restart button that just recalls the start button.

+Player move Sudo
+Make an eventListener for the "w" key, which moves player up one row, "a" which moves player left one space, "s" which moves player down one space, and "d" which moves player right one space.

+When the play presses down on one of these keys, it needs to grab the specific array that it is in, pop out the img, then push it into the new object which is determined by which key is pressed.

+for(loops) //goes through boardsArray and returns value in each object. if(return == player)
+    move player one space accordingly

+//do not remove